recharts/recharts/CONTRIBUTING.md

 - Search [GitHub](https://github.com/recharts/recharts/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.

 - Fork the repo and create your branch from `master`.
-- If you've added code that should be **tested**, add tests!
+- If you have added functionality or changed existing functionality, be sure to add a test.
+Ideally a unit test for helper function, or a test that includes rendering with RTL.
-- If you've changed APIs, update the [documentation](https://github.com/recharts/recharts.org) and demo.
+- If you've changed APIs, make sure that the stories in Storybook are working as expected.
 - Ensure the test suite passes (`npm run test`).
 - Make sure your code lints (`npm run lint`) - we've done our best to make sure these rules match our internal linting guidelines.